 On microscopic examinations, the lesions resemble those of the other prion diseases.
 The prion proteins can be visualized by using immune-histochemical stains in the brain, lymph and other tissues.
 The gold standard for diagnosis is obex with positive IHC findings.

 Diagnosis can also be made by bioassay of fluids from the suspected animal and incubating them in mice.
 However, this method is considered to be unethical, and that is why it is not used in practice.

 Epidemiology of Chronic Wasting Disease

 The origin of the disease is still unknown, but some researchers suggest that the prion protein is excreted in urine.
 It, then, contaminates the soil, and animals feeding on that grass can acquire the disease.

 Animals born in captivity and in the wild are equally affected by the disease.
 Transmission can occur in animals who feed and drink from the same source as the prion protein is secreted in the saliva as well, so animals sharing the same water source are more prone to develop the disease.
 Maternal transmission can also occur.

 Chronic wasting disease is transmitted via body tissues and fluids directly.
 Research done on rocky mountain elk showed that the infected animals transferred the disease into 80% of the offspring transplacentally.

 Research has shown that Black-tailed deer and European red deer are naturally susceptible to the disease as compared to other populations of deer.

 Environmental transmission occurs directly from the body tissues as well as from the contaminated environment.
-Prion proteins can survive for many years in the soil and they remain infective for many years.
-The chronic wasting disease prion adheres tightly to soil and this soil can serve as a major source of disease transmission.
+Prion proteins can survive for many years in the soil, and they remain infective for long periods of time.
+The chronic wasting disease prion adheres tightly to the soil, and this soil can serve as a major source of disease transmission.